rstudio/rstudio-conf-2022-program/rapid-response/integrated-workflow-azure-devops-rstudio.md

 talk_id: 22227
 talk_slug: integrated-workflow-azure-devops-rstudio
 talk_type: regular
+talk_tags: [pro-products, process, public-sector]
 session_slug: rapid-response
-block: 3-7-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: An Integrated Workflow: Azure DevOps, RStudio IDE, RStudio Connect
+talk_title: "An Integrated Workflow: Azure DevOps, RStudio IDE, RStudio Connect"
 # A short version of the title, suitable for small displays
 talk_title_short: An Integrated Workflow
 # A link to your talk's materials, when ready